A strong no-go theorem on the Wigner's friend paradox

 $\exists~P(abcd|xy) \; \mathrm{s.t.}$ \begin{enumerate} \item[i)] $\wp(ab|xy)=\Sigma_{c,d}P(abcd|xy)$ $\forall \, a,b,x,y$, \item[ii)] $P(a|cd,x=1,y)=\delta_{a,c}$ $\forall \, a,c,d,y$, \item[iii)] $P(b|cd,x,y=1)=\delta_{b,d}$ $\forall \, b,c,d,x$. \end{enumerate} \end{itemize}

 Here we \emph{do not} assume that all statements about results have truth values independently of which measurement `Wigner' (whom we call Alice) performs.
-Instead, we note that the assumption of \textsc{AOE} only entails assigning truth values to propositions about \emph{observed} outcomes.
-In particular, Alice's measurement outcome $A_2$ (which in our notation corresponds to the value of $a$ when she performs measurement $x=2$) has a value \emph{only when she performs that measurement}.
-The same holds true for the measurement outcome $A_3$.
+Instead, the assumption of {AOE} only entails assigning truth values to propositions about \emph{observed} outcomes.
+In particular, Alice's measurement outcome $A_x$ (which in our notation corresponds to the value of $a$ when she performs measurement labelled by $x$) for $x\neq 1$ has a value \emph{only when she performs that measurement}.
 However, $A_1$ is different in that it has a value even when $x\ne1$, because it is encoded in $c$, which is \emph{actually} measured by Charlie in every run.
-All this is in keeping with Peres' dictum ``unperformed experiments have no results''~\cite{Peres1978}; AOE is the assumption that \emph{performed} experiments have observer-independent (\ie~absolute) results.
+All this is in keeping with Peres' dictum ``unperformed experiments have no results''~\cite{Peres1978}; AOE is the assumption that \emph{performed} experiments have observer-independent (that is, absolute) results.

-As mentioned in the Introduction, the \textsc{No-Superdeterminism} assumption is a formalization of the assumption of freedom of choice used in derivations of Bell inequalities.
+The {No-Superdeterminism} assumption is a formalization of the assumption of ``freedom of choice'' used in derivations of Bell inequalities.
 It is the assumption that the experimental settings can be chosen freely, that is, uncorrelated with any relevant variables prior to that choice.
-For added clarity, here we formulate it, following ref.~\cite{Causarum} as \begin{ass}[\textbf{\textsc{No-Superdeterminism} (NSD)}] Any set of events on a space-like hypersurface is uncorrelated with any set of freely chosen actions subsequent to that space-like hypersurface. \end{ass} In the EWFS, this formally implies that $c$ and $d$ are independent of the choices $x$ and $y$: \begin{itemize} \item \textit{\textsc{No-Superdeterminism} (in the EWFS and under assumption 1):}
+For added clarity, here we formulate it, following ref.~\cite{Causarum} as follows.

+\begin{ass}[\textbf{{No-Superdeterminism} (NSD)}] Any set of events on a space-like hypersurface is uncorrelated with any set of freely chosen actions subsequent to that space-like hypersurface. \end{ass}

+In the EWFS, this implies that $c$ and $d$ are independent of the choices $x$ and $y$: \begin{itemize} \item \textit{{NSD} (in the EWFS and under Assumption 1):}

 $P(cd|xy)=P(cd)$ $\forall \, c,d,x,y$. \end{itemize}